 I was talking about birth control with my doctor, and she said that some types might stop me from getting my period?
 Isn’t that bad for you?

 Great question!
 This is a common concern when choosing a form of birth control.
 Since many people are used to a missed period signaling that something is off, changes can be alarming.
-A lot of people also worry that not getting a period is somehow unhealthy because it prevents your body from shedding the uterine lining.
-However, because hormonal birth control changes the normal menstrual process to prevent pregnancy, it also eliminates the need for monthly bleeding.
+A lot of people also worry that not getting a period is unhealthy.
+They may think this because skipping periods prevents your body from shedding its uterine lining.
+However, hormonal birth control changes the normal menstrual cycle to prevent pregnancy, eliminating the need for monthly bleeding.

 Bleeding patterns can be more unpredictable with birth control methods that contain only progestin, such as the implant, hormonal IUD, and shot.
 Some people experience irregular bleeding or spotting, while some lose their period altogether.
 Every body is different, so it’s hard to predict how yours will react before you try it.